 The distinction between being a superposition and a probability distribution is important: Unitary transformations are invertible, but stochastic transformations are not (unless they are permutations).
-For this reason, any quantum process, including a computation, can always be reversed: The input can be "uncomputed" from the output.
+For this reason, any unobserved quantum process, including a computation, can always be reversed: The input can be "uncomputed" from the output.
 Since permutations are in particular orthogonal (a permuted orthogonal basis remains orthogonal), quantum computations generalize deterministic computations.
 Randomized computations, on the other hand, are not reversible, so it is less clear that they can be simulated quantumly.

-It turns out that this can be done.
-The invariant maintained by the simulation is that if the classical machine is in state s with probability p(s) then the quantum machine will be in quantum state $\sum \sqrt{p(s)} \cdot |s\rangle$ with a(s).
-Since quantum transformation preserve length, i.e. sums of squares of amplitudes, they are probability preserving.
-The instruction "generate a random bit" can be implemented by the Hadamard gate H:
+It turns out that they can.
+The invariant maintained by the simulation is that if the classical machine is in state s with probability p(s) then the quantum machine will be in quantum state $\sum \sqrt{p(s)} \cdot |s\rangle$: The amplitudes are square roots of the probabilities.
+Since quantum transformation preserve length, i.e. sums of squares of amplitudes, the probabilities always add up to one.
+The instruction "generate a random bit" can be implemented by the $Hadamard\ gate\ H$: